in2code-de/powermail/Readme.md

 Changes done for powermail 9 with TYPO3 11:

 * Update for TYPO3 11 ()
 * Remove code dependencies to former TYPO3 versions
 * Add Responses to Actions
 * Update unit tests
 * Update behaviour tests
 * Manual tests (especially in backend context)

+### Known Issues

+* PHP based validation shows no error messages
+* date Picker formats are not respected in the frontend
+* Spam Shield does not work
+* BEHAT tests do not work

 ## 2. Documentation overview